Tuesday, 15 October 2024

 and probably also stimulated Edward FitzGerald’s ‘translation’ of The Rubáiyát of Omar Khayyám.

 No. By then, India was directly administered.
-Civil Servants and Army officers had to pass an exam in Persian to get their increment.
+Civil Servants and Army officers had to pass an exam in Persian or Sanskrit to get their increment.
 Khayyam's verses were suitable because Geology and Darwin had made atheism popular.
 FitzGerald's Persian teacher was a Professor in Calcutta and sent him the Khayyam manuscript.
 But FitzGerald's Khayyam isn't sensual.
 It is austere when it isn't Epicurean.

 (T.S.
 Eliot’s misgivings about FitzGerald’s poem, although he wasn’t immune to its appeal, are representative of Modernism’s distrust of ‘Orientalia’.)